Faculty Research & Teaching

-The Newberry program offers terrific opportunities to faculty members from the ACM and GLCA colleges.
+The Newberry program offers opportunities to faculty at member institutions of the ACM and the Great Lakes Colleges Association (GLCA).

 Teaching the Newberry Seminar

-The seminar is led by teams of instructors from the ACM and GLCA colleges.
+Each fall, the seminar is led a pair of instructors from the ACM and GLCA colleges.
 This is an opportunity to lead advanced students in discussion and research at a world-class library.
-Past team members have seen this as the best teaching experience of their careers.
+Past seminar faculty have seen this as the best teaching experience of their careers.
 Seminar leaders can also do their own research in the library's collections.
-For additional information please contact Joan Gillespie (312.263.5000).
+For additional information, contact ACM Vice President and Director of Off-Campus Study Programs Joan Gillespie (312.263.5000).

 Research at the Newberry

 Please send us the names of your students who would benefit from participation in the Newberry Seminar.
-It is designed for those considering graduate study in the humanities, or who simply enjoy independent research and writing.
-Contact our office with the names of possible students.
+It is designed for students who are considering graduate study in the humanities or who simply enjoy independent research and writing.
+Contact an ACM campus outreach coordinator with the names of potential Newberry Seminar applicants.